-Do you really want to know how to make the stuff you buy last as l-o-n-g as possible?
+Do you want to know how to make your stuff last as l-o-n-g as possible?
+And save a ton of money?

 It’s a win-win deal for everyone.

-These frugal tips won’t make you a billionaire, but it’s bound to stretch your dollar to the very last possible cent!
-And this translates into very good savings for you!
+These 20 frugal living tips won’t make you a billionaire, but it’s bound to stretch your dollar to the very last possible cent!

 (This post probably contains affiliate links.
 I may receive a small compensation if you purchase through these links.
 You do not pay extra.
 Please read my disclosure policy.
-I only recommend products that I trust and have received positive reviews.)
+Thanks for your generosity.
+Part of the proceeds has been donated to the South Island Wildlife Hospital. )

 1. Find multiple uses for the same item or try to use up all parts of an item.